-We advertise the auctions and are clients notified in advance by email.
+We advertise the auctions and our clients are notified in advance by email.
 The notification includes information about the upcoming auction, as well as photos and descriptions of some of the sale highlights.
 This is a free service.
-You can receive notification of upcoming auctions by email.
-As well, each auction is announced on our website, and in your local newspaper.

 A public viewing precedes each auction, at which our clients come in to examine all the items on display.
-Strolling through the auction gallery can be as simple as visiting a local museum, or can be as thrilling as discovering treasures to make your home and personal life even more special.
+Strolling through the auction preview can be as simple as visiting a local museum or can be as thrilling as discovering treasures to make your home and personal life even more special.
 Bidding in the auction is always fun and exciting.
 It’s also easy!

 If one cannot attend the auction to bid on something they admired at the viewing, an absentee or telephone bid can be placed.
 An absentee bid is a proxy whereby the bidder authorizes the auction house to bid on behalf of the client, up to but not exceeding a specified maximum bid for a specific lot.
 Some clients still want to make their bidding decisions in real time at the auction, even though they can’t attend in person.
 In this case, a telephone bid is arranged.
 The client specifies which lot or lots they want to bid on, and they provide us with a telephone number where they can be reached during the auction.
 A staff member present at the auction will telephone that client before the item is presented, and they can bid on the telephone.